aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 ```

 :::tip Important notes
-The address updates and the consensus key rotation will be applied only at the end of the current epoch.
-However, the validator need not leave the validator set to make these updates.
+The network address updates and the consensus key rotation will be applied only at the end of the current epoch.
+Note that the validator need not leave the validator set to make these updates.
 You can run the commands for address and key changes.
-For the rest of the current epoch your validator will still use the old key and addresses but when the epoch ends it will switch to the new key and addresses.
+For the remaining duration of the current epoch your validator will still use the old key and addresses but when the epoch ends it will switch to the new key and addresses.
 :::

 ### 4. Rotate the validator consensus key on-chain